Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/105-SoftwareStacks.md

 user modules are included in the module search path.
 You can do this in your `.profile` or `.bashrc`.
-This variable is not only **used by EasyBuild-user** to know where to install software, but also by the `LUMI` - or actually **the `partition` - module to find software** so all users in your project who want to use the software should set that variable.
+This variable is not only **used by EasyBuild-user** to know where to install software, but also by the `LUMI` - or actually **the `partition` - module in the LUMI stack to find software** so all users in your project who want to use the software should set that variable.

 #### Step 2: Configure the environment